KingOfCramers/masamicooks/content/recipe/roasted-spring-vegetables-with-spicy-Italian-sausage.md

 +++
 noindex = false
-title = "Roasted spring vegetables with spicy Italian sausage" summary = "An ideal weeknight meal for those days when you can&rsquo;t bear to wash more than one pan." description = "An ideal weeknight meal for those days when you can&rsquo;t bear to wash more than one pan." icon = "seedling" toc = true authors = ["Masami"]
+title = "Roasted spring vegetables with spicy Italian sausage" summary = "A simple, one-pan dinner that can be easily altered to become vegan or vegetarian.
+This dish is ideal for those days when you can&rsquo;t bear to wash more than one pan." description = "A simple, one-pan dinner that can be easily altered to become vegan or vegetarian.
+This dish is ideal for those days when you can&rsquo;t bear to wash more than one pan." icon = "seedling" toc = true authors = ["Masami"]